Overlap renormalization group transformations for disordered systems: Parallel Tempering and Multi-histogram Reweighting

 where the sum is over configurations $x$ which are sampled at simulation $i$ and have energy $E_{ix}$, $j$ is a sum over all simulations at inverse temperatures of the set $\lbrace \beta_{0}, \beta_{1},\ldots, \beta_{m} \rbrace$ and $n_{j}$ is the number of configurations sampled at simulation $j$.
 After convergence is achieved, we estimate the partition function $Z_{\sigma}(\beta)$ for every inverse temperature $\beta$ in the continuous range $\beta \in [\beta_{0},\beta_{m}]$ via:

 We complete the above process for the partition functions of both replicas $Z_{\sigma}$ and $Z_{\tau}$.
-For a given realization of disorder $J_{ij}$ the expectation value of any arbitrary observable $O$ defined on the two-replica Hamiltonian, can then be estimated via: \begin{widetext}
+For a given realization of disorder $J_{ij}$ the expectation value of any arbitrary observable $O$ defined on the two-replica Hamiltonian, can then be estimated via:

-\end{widetext} where the sum is over configurations $x$, $y$ of replicas $\sigma$, $\tau$.
+where the sum is over configurations $x$, $y$ of replicas $\sigma$, $\tau$.
 We emphasize that the above equation can be additionally utilized to reweight observables $O'$ of renormalized systems under the original probability distribution by substituting every occurence of $O$ with $O'$.
-We consider an averaging over $25$ and $50$ realizations of disorder for systems with lattice sizes $L=16$ and $L=8$ in each dimension, respectively.
+We consider an averaging over $100$ and $500$ realizations of disorder for systems with lattice sizes $L=16$ and $L=8$ in each dimension, respectively.
+The number of Monte Carlo samples used is in the range $10^{4}$ to $10^{5}$.
+The simulation details are summarized in Table~\ref{tab:simtab}.

 In this manuscript we consider three replicas and thus we are able to calculate three values $q_{\sigma\tau}$, $q_{\tau \upsilon}$, $q_{\sigma \upsilon}$ of the overlap order parameter.
-In fact, we utilize these separate calculations, obtained via parallel tempering, to establish that the ensemble has successfully thermalized.
+In fact, we utilize these separate calculations, obtained via parallel tempering, to establish, based on the criteria proposed by Bhatt and Young~\cite{PhysRevLett.54.924}, that the ensemble has successfully thermalized.
 The probability density function for $q_{\sigma\tau}$, $q_{\tau \upsilon}$, $q_{\sigma \upsilon}$ of a system at inverse temperature $\beta=0.95$ with lattice size $L=16$ and one realization of disorder is depicted in Fig.~\ref{fig:fighist}.
-We observe that the distribution is symmetric and in agreement for the three calculations, thus indicating that the system has successfully reached thermal equilibrium.
+We observe that the distribution is symmetric and in approximate agreement for the three calculations, thus indicating that the system has successfully reached thermal equilibrium.

-Having established a criterion for thermal equilibium we now utilize multi-histogram reweighting to interpolate the overlap order parameter in the range of $\beta \in [\beta_{0}, \beta_{m}]$.
+We now utilize multi-histogram reweighting to interpolate the overlap order parameter in the range of $\beta \in [\beta_{0}, \beta_{m}]$.
 Results within the critical region are depicted in Fig.~\ref{fig:figorig}.
-We emphasize that the use of multi-histogram reweighting simplifies considerably the renormalization group implementation as it provides results in the entire critical region and is essential to the computational approach discussed here.
+We remark that multi-histogram reweighting is a technique which provides results in the entire critical region and simultaneously reduces the statistical errors.
+The method could then potentially prove useful in accurately locating the critical fixed point within the context of large-scale simulations for spin glasses.